7 In-Demand Services That Could Make You up to $60/Hour as a Virtual Assistant

 Rest assured, you still don’t have to learn any code.
 Using WordPress page templates or user-friendly software tools like Leadpages and Unbounce, you can lay out your client’s marketing message perfectly.

 6. Format Email Newsletters

-Imagine how your weekly income could start to build if you were supporting just five individual business owners with their email marketing, for one hour’s pay each, every single week.
+Imagine how your weekly income could start to build if you were supporting just five businesses with their email marketing for one hour’s pay each, every week.